How Much Does Cataract Surgery Cost?

-The main factors that affect the price of cataract surgery include:
+The main factors that affect the average cost of cataract surgery include:

-While these variables will affect the on-paper cost of your cataract surgery, the biggest factor in determining your out-of-pocket cost is your health insurance coverage.
+These variables will affect the on-paper cost of your cataract surgery.
+However, your health insurance coverage is the biggest factor in determining your out-of-pocket cost.

 Does Medicare Cover Cataract Surgery?

 Medicare Part A covers hospital stays and other inpatient procedure costs.
-Most cataract surgeries will not require the patient to remain overnight, however, if yours does, your hospital expenses should be covered by Part A.
+Most cataract surgeries will not require the patient to remain overnight.
+But if yours does, your hospital expenses should be covered by Part A.

-Here are some things to take into consideration regarding Medicare coverage:
+Here are some things to think about regarding Medicare coverage:

 - You will be required to pay your deductible and copayment